-Welcome to HIST 2030!
+Welcome to HIST 2020!

-We will explore and examine some of the iconic people and places of Tennessee.
-We will think critically about the image and identity of Tennessee and Tennesseans over time, analyzing how ideas about race and ethnicity, expectations of gender and sexuality, processes of industrialization and urbanization, developments of capitalism and consumerism, and dynamics of space and place have influenced the histories and cultures of the state and its citizens.
-In short, we want to interrogate what and who defines what we call "Tennessee."
+We will explore and examine what it has meant to be an American, from 1877 to the present.
+We will think critically about how ideas about race and ethnicity, expectations of gender and sexuality, processes of industrialization and urbanization, developments of capitalism and consumerism, and dynamics of space and place have determined who can access and experience American citizenship.
+In short, we will consider how the boundaries of American belonging have expanded, contracted, changed, and rearranged over time.